HuyaneMatsu/hata/docs/topics/forms.md

-> Forms are currently implemented on wrapper side, waiting for Discord to fully release them

 # Introduction

 When it comes to interactions, slash commands and components are a great first step, but for longer inputs they are